barringtonbrook/barringtonbrook.github.io/content/posts/gold-standard-pipeline.md

 ***Date:** 21 Mar 23*

 It had been decided in our organisation that we would migrate our repositories from a self-hosted gitlab instance to a SaaS solution on gitlab.com.
-There are a number of benefits to this but mainly you are saving time spent mangaging it.
+There are a number of benefits to this but mainly you are saving time spent managing it.
 Having a self hosted instance can have some benefits mostly to do with customisation. **[K24](/tags/k24)**.

 ### Software solutions